-Think about this: The most recent statistics I came across indicate that approximately 80% of toys on the market today are made in China.
+Think about this: The most recent statistics I came across indicate that approximately 80% of toys on the market today are made in China (and if this concerns you, check out my Green Toys Review… made right here in the USA!).
 Over 80% of the beauty products currently on retailer’s shelves contain ingredients on The Black List.
 And there were 237 food recalls in the US last year.

 Big business isn’t ALL bad but small businesses tend to pay more attention to detail when it comes to the products they create.
 They also have much less of an impact on our environment than larger companies.
 Finding a small company that also happens to be close to where you live is even BETTER!
 It keeps the money you have earned within your own community and even further reduces the impact on our environment.

 Here are just a few ways that supporting small, local businesses is good for the environment:

 1. Less transportation required:

 It is getting harder and harder to find products that are made right here in the USA.
 That means the majority of gifts advertised in those flashy fliers are coming from overseas.
 Whether by boat or by plane, it takes a lot of fossil fuels to transport goods from across the world!

 If you have ever tried to get a child’s toy out of its box after it has been unwrapped you will understand just how much packaging waste these products produce.
 Small, local businesses do not have the extra money to invest in labor-intensive packaging which makes your trashcan much less full after all the gifts have been opened.

 3. Small businesses reduce sprawl: